Validation of the COSINE-100U NaI(Tl) Encapsulation for Low-Temperature Operation in Liquid Scintillator: Data analysis and results

 where $\tau_1$, $\tau_2$, and $\tau_3$ represent the fast, intermediate, and slow decay constants, respectively, and $B_1$, $B_2$, and $B_3$ are the corresponding amplitudes.
 We fitted the accumulated data for both room-temperature and low-temperature configurations using these functions, as illustrated in Fig.~\ref{fig:decay_waveform}.

 The extracted decay constants and component fractions are summarized in Table~\ref{tab:tau_summary}.
+The component fractions are defined from the fitted exponential components using the relative areas of each term: $f_i = 100\times A_i\tau_i/(A_1\tau_1 + A_2\tau_2)$ for the RT two-exponential model in Eq.~(\ref{eq:two_exp_rt}), and $f_i = 100\times B_i\tau_i/(B_1\tau_1 + B_2\tau_2 + B_3\tau_3)$ for the LT three-exponential model in Eq.~(\ref{eq:three_exp}); therefore, $f_1+f_2=100\%$ (RT) and $f_1+f_2+f_3=100\%$ (LT).
 The fast decay constant ($\tau_1$) remains consistent at approximately 200 ns at both temperatures.
 The intermediate decay constant ($\tau_2$) is also stable, with a value on the order of 1000 ns.
 However, the low-temperature waveform exhibits an additional slow component ($\tau_3$) on the order of 5000 ns.
 Notably, the contribution of the fast component decreases dramatically from 89\% at RT to 29\% at $-33^{\circ}\text{C}$.

 At lower temperatures, non-radiative quenching channels are suppressed, and a larger fraction of excitations are delayed in trapping states before reaching the Tl activator sites~\cite{LEE2022102709,ref:nai_temp2,ref:nai_temp3}.
 This results in a redistribution of scintillation light into the intermediate and slow components, leading to an overall longer decay time at $-33^{\circ}\text{C}$.
 This behavior necessitates a longer integration window for low-temperature operation and suggests that pulse-shape discrimination techniques may benefit from the enhanced separation between fast and slow components in the COSINE-100U environment.